dewizz/ngx-toolkit/libs/logger/README.md

 }
 ```

-To register WinstonLoggerService in the Angular application, provide the `LoggerModule` with `forRoot(provider: Type<LoggerService>, level?: Level)` as:
+To register WinstonLoggerService in the Angular application, provide the `LoggerModule` with `forRoot(level?: Level, provider?: Type<LoggerService>,)` as:

 ```typescript
 import { NgModule, isDevMode }      from '@angular/core';